IoUCert: Robustness Verification for Anchor-based Object Detectors: Background

 \textbf{Step 1:~Offset Prediction.} The model predicts $\mathcal{A} = \{a^1, \dots, a^n\}$, where $a^i = (o^i, l^i)$ contains coordinate offsets $o^i$ and logits $l^i$ for class and confidence scores.

-\textbf{Step 2:~Box Construction.} Offsets $o^i$ and anchors $p^i$ are combined via a model-specific function $\phi(o^i, p^i) = (c_x, c_y, w, h)$ into centre-format coordinates (see Appendix \ref{sec:h_phi_functions}).
-This is mapped to the corner-format $(z_0, z_1, z_2, z_3)$ using $h(\phi(o^i, p^i)) = (c_x - \frac{w}{2}, c_y - \frac{h}{2}, c_x + \frac{w}{2}, c_y + \frac{h}{2})$.
-The inverse, used later in our verification procedure, is $h^{-1}(z_0, z_1, z_2, z_3) = (\frac{z_0 + z_2}{2}, \frac{z_1 + z_3}{2}, z_2 - z_0, z_3 - z_1)$.
+\textbf{Step 2:~Box Construction.} Offsets $o^i$ and anchors $p^i$ are combined via a model-specific function $\phi(o^i, p^i) = (c_x, c_y, w, h)$ into centre-format coordinates (see Appendix~\ref{sec:h_phi_functions}).
+This is mapped to the corner-format $(z_0, z_1, z_2, z_3)$ using $\psi(\phi(o^i, p^i)) = (c_x - \frac{w}{2}, c_y - \frac{h}{2}, c_x + \frac{w}{2}, c_y + \frac{h}{2})$.
+The inverse, used later in our verification procedure, is $\psi^{-1}(z_0, z_1, z_2, z_3) = (\frac{z_0 + z_2}{2}, \frac{z_1 + z_3}{2}, z_2 - z_0, z_3 - z_1)$.
 Each box is assigned a class and confidence score from the corresponding logits $l^i$.

 \textbf{Step 3:~Post-processing.} Non-maximum suppression (NMS) filters overlapping or low-confidence boxes.
-For single object detection, we assume this selects the highest-confidence bounding box above a threshold (this is without loss of generality, see Appendix \ref{sec:proof_single_highest_box}).
+For single object detection, we assume this selects the highest-confidence bounding box above a threshold (this is without loss of generality, see Appendix~\ref{sec:proof_single_highest_box}).
+We keep this threshold even though we deal with single-object detection, since it allows a detector to abstain when all candidates score below it.
+Verifying correctness therefore requires certifying both the selection of the top box and the satisfaction of the threshold.